harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

         - **File Store** - Select this option to choose a script from **Project**, **Organization**, or **Account**.
         - **Inline** - Select this option to enter a script inline.
     3. Select **Apply Changes**.
-7. Add a **App Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.
+7. Add a **Swap Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.

-   The rollback step in the blue/green deployment contains two default steps, **Swap Routes** and **App Rollback**.

-   When **Swap Routes** is used in a deployment's **Rollback Steps**, the application that was active before the deployment is restored to its original state with the same instances and routes it had before the deployment.
+   When **Swap Routes** is used in a deployment's **Swap Rollback**, the application that was active before the deployment is restored to its original state with the same instances and routes it had before the deployment.

    The failed application  is deleted.
 8. Select **Save**.